containerd/nerdctl/README.md

 ### :whale: nerdctl build
 Build an image from a Dockerfile.

 :information_source: Needs buildkitd to be running.
+See also [the document about setting up `nerdctl build` with BuildKit](./docs/build.md).

 Usage: `nerdctl build [OPTIONS] PATH`